vatpac-technology/sops/docs/aerodromes/procedural/HamiltonIsland.md

   <figcaption>HM ADC Airspace</figcaption>
 </figure>

-HM ADC is responsible for the Class D airspace in the HM CTR `BCTA` to `A045`.
+HM ADC is responsible for the Class D airspace in the HM keyhole within 22NM OVRUN `BCTA` to `A045`.

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.